gfax/rbot-junkyard/README.md

 ##TODO

-* Bug: Check if player dies from a deflector attack before grabbing them!
 * Option: Players joining mid-game should have an averaged HP instead of 10.
 * Bee Bonus: kill someone with bees